Thursday, 5 September 2013

 Under the sun shade the gaze of son becomes speculative.
 "I would turn all this into a kitchen garden."

 I grow pale: "You can do that - when the garden belongs to you.
-But I will come at night and spook, I will point with pallidly glowing fingers to those prosaic heads of cabbage and hollowly ask: 'What have you done to my flowers?!?"
+But I will come at night and spook, I will point with pallidly glowing fingers to those prosaic heads of cabbage and hollowly ask: 'What have you done to my flowers?!?

 That does not impress him because he already thinks out a perfect sprinkler system for long rows of planned beans and peas - for the "optimum gain".
 He reminds me of de La Quintine, who gave up jurisprudence to become Royal Gardener in Versailles.
 (Till now son always wanted to study law.
 But maybe he'll fall in love with a flower garden in advanced age?)